mobily-enterprises/hooked-api/API.md

-  runHooks,       // Function to run hooks: runHooks(hookName) log,            // Logger instance for this context name,           // The method name being called apiOptions,     // Frozen API configuration {name, version, ...}
+  runHooks,       // Function to run hooks: runHooks(hookName) log,            // Logger instance for this context name,           // The method name being called apiOptions,     // Frozen API configuration {name, ...}
   pluginOptions,  // Frozen plugin configurations {pluginName: options, ...}
   // If setScopeAlias was called:
   [aliasName]     // Same as 'scopes' but with custom name (e.g., 'tables')